aegilops/find_motion/README.md

 ### Tuning

 To reduce false motion from shadows, wind movement, noise, sun glare and so on, you can control:
+* Shade or hue change detection
+  Whether to use changes in gray scale shade and/or color hue to spot motion

 * Threshold

   How much difference in gray level between frames counts as a difference